philippinespire/fish_biodiversity/README.md

 * CAS: 2016 Cal Academy of Sciences Expedition
 * data: 20teens data from Kent Carpenter

+## Notes

+Rpackage to do what [EstimateS](https://www.robertkcolwell.org/pages/estimates) does: Vegan

 ---

 ## Useful Links

+This is where all the data is.
+We probably need to spend some time searching and transferring data from google to this repo

 Google Drive → Philippines PIRE → [Rotenone_Database](https://drive.google.com/drive/folders/1n1yQ6lLybuoX6wJJQ5qRgplAQ09lOYHq?usp=sharing)

 [Rotenone_stations](https://www.google.com/maps/d/edit?mid=1xB7u9XTp1JbzET8mogF0nwA_v32L6aGO&usp=sharing)